sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

    For more details on installation refer the `installation guide. <http://docs.aws.amazon.com/cli/latest/userguide/installing.html>`_

-Step 3 : Configure AWS Access Key and Secret Key in Fire Insights Machine
+Step 3 : Configure Amazon Access Key and Secret Key in Fire Insights Machine
 -------

 #.
 To configure your credentials, run *aws configure* on the machine which runs the Fire Insights.